 All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
-They will also have training on CSE/CCE and FGM
+They will also have training on CSE/CCE and FGM.

-Staff will also receive regular safeguarding and child protection updates (for example, through emails, e-bulletins and staff meetings) as required and throughout the year.
+Staff will also receive regular safeguarding and child protection updates (for example, through emails, ebulletins and staff meetings) as required and throughout the year.

 Volunteers will receive appropriate training, if applicable.
-Supply staff and other visitors will be given the school's 'Advice for Visiting Staff Leaflet'.
+Supply staff and other visitors will be given the school's 'Visitors Guidance Leaflet'.